Ruth Ojadi

-Ruth O. Ojadi is a British singer-songwriter who appeared in BBC's documentary, Tourettes: I Swear I Can Sing.
+Ruth O. Ojadi (born 17 October 1986) is a British singer-songwriter who appeared in BBC's documentary, Tourettes: I Swear I Can Sing.
 She attended Middlesex University in 2006 but dropped out after two years due to her Tourette syndrome.
 She also appeared in the Channel 4 show The Undateables and is bisexual.

 Early life

 She was born in Crouch End, North London, to Nigerian parents.
 Her father went back to Nigeria when she was two.